Why do you need a social media policy?

 Here are the seven steps often followed to create the meat of your social media policy.

-2. Indicate which Social Media platforms your are officially going to use.
+1. Identify your company's Social Media objectives.
+Goals, vision, and purpose.2.
+Indicate which Social Media platforms your are officially going to use.

 3. Coordinators - Identify who your official social media administrations are for your company.
 If an employee has content for the company's official social media channels, let them know how to share their content with the Social Media Administrator for official distribution.